OnlineV Insight

 Break-Fix vs. Managed IT Support: Which Fits Your Business?

-Break-fix support can work for simple needs, but managed IT becomes more useful when consistency, security, and planning matter.
+Break-fix support can work for simple environments, but managed IT becomes stronger when downtime, security, Microsoft 365, backups, and planning need consistent ownership.

 When Managed IT Becomes A Better Fit